Anniepoo/swiplchrtut/basics.md

 What hasn't been mentioned to now is how to get a value back to prolog.

-CHR doesn't backtrack on it's own, we can't bind in the head, so how do we get a value back?

-If we only expect one of the constraints in the store, this is relatively straightforward.
+If we only need a generator, to get the solutions on backtracking, this is relatively straightforward.
 Make a get_thing constraint that grabs the thing on the RHS.

 ----